MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/gallery/how-to/getting-support/troubleshooting-cmdlets.md

 - `devopsgallerystorage.blob.core.windows.net` - storage account hostname
 - `*.powershellgallery.com` - website
 - `go.microsoft.com` - redirection service
+- `onegetcdn.azureedge.net` - bootstrap the NuGet Provider in `PowerShellGet/PackageManagement`

 > [!NOTE]
 > Cmdlets that interact with the PowerShell Gallery can fail with unexpected errors when there is an